jgguerriero/generalized-linear-models/README.md

 # generalized-linear-models
-This is a working R script that walks through the low-level solutions to generalized linear model parameters.
+This is a working R script that walks through the low-level solutions for generalized linear model parameters.

 Derivations include:
--Deriving OLS solution to multiple linear regression
+  - OLS coefficients for multiple linear regression
+  -